ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 ### Effect of kinematic viscosity

-When the viscosity change is investigated, for lower values of viscosity the motion can be propagate to deeper points of flow but for the higher values of viscosity the motion can propagate less deep into the flow.
+We investigated the effect of kinematic viscosity on our simulation.
+We looked at the velocity profile for different values of kinematic viscosity nu.
+For lower values of viscosity the effect of the moving lid can propagate deeper into the fluid.
+However, for lower viscosity, the velocity magnitude is very high only for regions of fluid that are very close to the lid.
+For bigger viscosity, the region of "big" (close to 1) velocity magnitude extends more but is then immediately lost (the rest of the cavity is at values very close to zero).

 nu = 0.01 :
 <img src="/example_cases/LidDrivenCavity/Plots/NuComparison/ustream_100_nu01.png" width="500"> | <img src="/example_cases/LidDrivenCavity/Plots/NuComparison/u_100_nu01.png" width="500">